dkidney/gibbonsecr/README.md

 [Download XQuartz](http://xquartz.macosforge.org/landing/)

-### Install prerequisite packages
+### Install prerequisite R packages

-The `gibbonsecr` package uses some other R packages that don't come with the default version of R, so you'll need to install them manually by typing (or cutting and pasting) the code below into the R console.
+The `gibbonsecr` package uses some other R packages that don't come with the default version of R, so you'll need to install them manually by typing (or cutting and pasting) the code below into the R (or RStudio) console.

 ```{r}
 install.packages(c("CircStats", "dplyr", "MASS", "secr", "tcltk2"),